 - emergency management

-To find out more about the Ontario Imagery partnership or purchasing imagery, email email@example.com for a detailed information package.
+To find out more about the Ontario Imagery partnership, email email@example.com for a detailed information package.

 Access to imagery

 Imagery data can be accessed through internet-based web map services or through ordering directly from LIO.
 Information about the collection, including access and ordering imagery, can be found on Ontario GeoHub.